cdervis/vscode-pi/README.md

 Use `pi.voice.enabled` to show or hide the microphone button.
 Use `pi.voice.model` to choose between the built-in tiny/base and multilingual/English-only model options.
 The sidebar shows download and recording progress, and the info menu can remove downloaded dictation models when cached models are present.

-## Diagnostics

-Diagnostics are off by default.
-Enable `pi.diagnostics.enabled` only when you are troubleshooting or preparing a support report.

-When enabled, the extension writes high-signal progress and error logs to the **pi Diagnostics** output channel.
-The log includes lifecycle events, startup/runtime errors, model and thinking-level changes, compaction activity, token and session statistics, resource actions, and dictation state.
-It is intended to help identify why a workflow failed without dumping every internal detail of the extension.

-Use **pi: Show Diagnostics Log** to inspect the current log, or **pi: Export Diagnostics Log...** to save it to a file of your choosing.
-Review exported logs before sharing them.

-## Export

-Use **Export chat as HTML** from the sidebar info menu to save the current chat transcript.
-Relative export folders are resolved from the workspace root.

 ## Troubleshooting

 ### pi is not detected